vanvalenlab/kiosk-console/docs/source/DEVELOPER.rst

 1. If you don't already have a cloud storage bucket devoted exclusively to DeepCell Kiosk benchmarking runs, you should create one now.
 It's fine to reuse this bucket for multiple benchmarking runs, but don't use it as a storage bucket for normal DeepCell Kiosk cluster operations.

-2. Checkout the ``benchmarks`` branch of the ``kiosk-console`` repository.
-This branch is almost identical to the version 1.2.0 release of the ``kiosk-console`` repo, except for minor configuration differences.
-There are three variables in the benchmarking pod's YAML file, ``conf/helmfile.d/0410.benchmarking.yaml``, that may need to be customized before benchmarking:
+2. There are three variables in the benchmarking pod's YAML file, ``conf/helmfile.d/0410.benchmarking.yaml``, that may need to be customized before benchmarking:

     - ``MODEL`` is the model name and version that will be used in benchmarking.
 The model you choose should be present in the ``models/`` folder of your benchmarking bucket.
 See the `Van Valen Lab's benchmarking bucket <https://console.cloud.google.com/storage/browser/kiosk-benchmarking>`_ for an example.
     - ``FILE`` is the name of the file that will be used for benchmarking.
 A file by this name should be in your benchmarking bucket in the ``uploads/`` folder.